juankost/taxGPT-database/README.md

 - ski rescue  (DONE)

 TODO:
-- french insurance confirm that they cover the taxi to Geneva (WAITING CALLBACK)
+- french insurance confirm that they cover the taxi to Geneva (DONE)
 - declare accident to swiss Insurance (WAITING FIRST FOR FRENCH INSURANCE)
 - return ski pass (NO NEED NOW)
 - send all documents (IN PROGRESS)